Updated March 10, 2023.

 Recent Disney and Pixar films and franchises rival the whimsy that Theodore Geisel – Dr. Seuss himself – wrote in his day.
 Zootopia presents a multi-faceted society of animals facing real world society issues.
 Wreck-It-Ralph brings a unique vision to the mysterious world of electronic gaming and communication.
 Choose any Pixar film and you’ll find a story chock full of heart and character value (sometimes almost to a fault for films aimed at younger audiences).
 Along with imagination, Disney brings heart and soul to these recent tales.

 In creating and writing Harry Potter, J.K.
 Rowling didn’t simply write a fantasy series starring wizards, dragons, and magic.
 She created a world full of wonder, but more importantly, a world full of heart.
-We as a reader, a moviegoer, or a theme park visitor can identify with the characters, who face real (yet still magical) issues, much like we do in our lives.
+We as readers, moviegoers, or theme park visitors can identify with the characters, who face real (yet still magical) issues, much like we do in our lives.

 Most of all, Rowling infused the world of wizards with a measure of love that will forever stand up to some of the greatest literary and film works of all time.
 The love three young friends share for each other as they make their journey through school.
 The love a school headmaster displays for all students and faculty in the castle they consider home.
 The ultimate sacrifice a mother makes to protect her infant son.
 And perhaps most amazingly, the enduring love of a misunderstood outsider for the love of his life, and the burdensome, thankless task he carries in her honor, for the remainder of his life.
 These feelings and emotions are incredibly powerful, and are prevalent throughout the entire Harry Potter book and film franchise.